J-Bockhofer/csvenum/README.md

 6. Const property type: Regex, make r'' itself be a const &str that will then get passed to the regex constructor in the OnceLock (also need to cargo add regex, use regex::Regex)

-7. Error in return types
+7. Error in return types [no]

-8. impl Ord, Eq
+8. impl Ord, Eq [no Ord]

 9. nested containers? but then not as csv.. seems overkill.. but it will be done in the backend anyways [x] + ref and lifetime :)

-10. impl std::fmt::Display on the enum
+10. impl std::fmt::Display on the enum [x]

-11. Get variant as name str for free
+11. Get variant as name str for free [x]

 12. empty line in csv [x]